Allegiantsharksam/ETH-AVA-1/README.md

 # Smart Contract for Error Handling

-Example Smart Contract with Error Handling and Owner Management using require(), assert(), and revert() functions.
-It includes functions for setting values, updating user balances, withdrawing funds, transferring ownership, getting the sum of an array of numbers, concatenating two strings, and checking if a number is prime.
+Example Smart Contract with Error Handling and Owner Management using `require()`, `assert()`, and `revert()` functions.
+It includes functions for setting values, updating user balances, withdrawing funds, transferring ownership, getting the sum of an array of numbers, concatenating two strings, checking if a number is prime, and ensuring contract consistency.

 ## Description

 This smart contract is designed to illustrate various essential features of Solidity, including:

-1. Error handling using require(), assert(), and revert().
+1. Error handling using `require()`, `assert()`, and `revert()`.
 2. Managing ownership to restrict certain functions to the contract owner.
 3. Basic financial transactions such as withdrawing Ether and accepting deposits.
 4. Event logging to track significant actions within the contract.